marsdrums/test-tutorial/visual-quality/index.md

 # Eye candies

-We set up a wonderful scene, with realistic motion and breath-taking lighting, but we need that extra 2% of spicyness.
-This is a list of post processing effects that can give you that extra push.
+You set up an incredible scene with realistic motion and breathtaking lighting, but you need that extra 2% spiciness.
+This is a list of post-processing effects that can give you that extra push.

 ## Grain